 - 2 tbsp sea salt

-To make:
+To Make:

 - Open your jars once per day to release any air.
 Press down on the cabbage again with a sterilised spoon to ensure the veggies are completely covered in the liquid.

 - The longer your sauerkraut ferments, the tangier it will become, so sample your sauerkraut occasionally with a clean spoon to test and see if it’s reached the right flavour for you.
-Once finished, cover securely and store in the fridge.
+Once finished, cover the sauerkraut securely and store it in the fridge.
 It should keep for at least 3-6 months.

 Have you made sauerkraut, or other fermented foods before?
 What did you think?
 Share in the comments below.